nismod/nismod2/README.md

 # NISMOD v2.0

-NISMOD v2 will import the integration framework and each of the sector models to be developed as part of the MISTRAL project, building on work done for ITRC/NISMOD v1.
+NISMOD v2.0 includes the integration framework smif and released versions for each of the sector models developed as part of the ITRC-MISTRAL project together with the configuration necessary to get the model communicating as a system-of-systems model.

 ## Vagrant notes